For more than 30 years, almost everyone has used MS Excel spreadsheets, from high school students to scientists at NASA.

 We’ve seen why Excel isn’t as great a tool as it used to be.
 Here are the best Excel alternatives that you can use today to create spreadsheets:

-ClickUp offers almost every spreadsheet solution in the book.
+ClickUp is one of the highest-rated productivity and project management tools used by productive teams in small and large companies.
+This project management and productivity platform offers almost every spreadsheet solution in the book.
 The tool also supports powerful task management features to make the most of your spreadsheet data.

 Let’s see why ClickUp is one of the best free alternatives to Excel: